 We Should Be Very Worried About Joe Biden’s “Domestic Terrorism” Bill

 Joe Biden used to brag that he practically wrote the Patriot Act, the Bush-era law that massively increased government surveillance powers.
-Now he’s hoping to pass a further “domestic terrorism” law once in office.
-The danger is real that the January 6 Capitol attack will be used as an excuse to severely curtail our civil liberties.
+Given his purported plan to pass a new domestic terrorism law once in office, the danger is real that the January 6 Capitol attack will be used as an excuse to severely curtail our civil liberties.

 Nearly two decades since its initial passage in the aftermath of the 9/11 attacks, the Patriot Act has continued to linger in our collective memory.
 Though few Americans probably remember much about its provisions or specifics, the Bush-era legislation long ago entered into general usage as an synonym for heavy-handed domestic surveillance and institutional overreach — the words “Patriot Act” now being practically synonymous with secrecy, eavesdropping, and the rolling back of civil liberties under the intentionally broad guise of “national security.”